-Van Mayor called on the UN to follow trustees appointment process
+Van Mayor calls on the UN to follow trustees appointment process

 Mayor Ertan was prevented from traveling to Geneva and attending the conference in person.